 But that rethink of risk is not all.
-We also build layers of conservatism into our offering, with our aim to give you a better chance of reaching your goals than others do.
+We also build layers of conservatism into our offering, with our aim to give you the best chance of reaching your goals.
 (Think taking into account your longer-than-men’s lifespan, among other factors…which really matter.)
 Read more here in Cool to be Conservative.

 Another way to reduce investing risk?